-The weather data comes directly from the National Weather Service and, as such, is very accurate.
+Basic weather data comes from the National Weather Service or other similar services and, as such, is very accurate.
 However, the closest weather station to each track can vary in distance from a mile or two up to 20-30 miles.
 In addition the weather data is updated hourly.
 Please note, however, that the track elevation, latitude, and longitude are always taken from the track's location and not from the weather station's location.
-If you need to calculate density altitude with custom weather variables, there is a free calculator you can use instead.
+If you need to calculate density altitude with custom weather variables, there is a free weather calculator you can use instead.

 There is currently not a readily available way to forecast barometer.
 As a result, the barometer value used is the current barometer value along with forecasted temperature and humidity.
 Plans are under way to create a general estimation of forecasted barometer.

 -I do not see my track in the list.
 Will you be adding it any time soon?

 I hope to build an extensive list of tracks in the near future.
 Please send me your track name and location and I will work to add it to the list as soon as possible.

 We have started writing articles that might provide more information regarding weather data and engine tuning.
 Hopefully they will help you get more use out of this site.
 More articles will be added monthly.

 - Measuring weather variables at the track - August 2016

 - Why Air Density is Important to Engine Tuning - October 2016

 - Understanding corrected and uncorrected barometer - November 2016

 - Air Density and Water Vapor - December2016